Arbitrarily large $p$-torsion in Tate-Shafarevich groups: Introduction

 \subsection{Acknowledgements}

-The authors thank Michael Stoll for organizing Rational Points 2022, where they began working together on this problem.
+The authors thank Michael Stoll for his comments and for organizing Rational Points 2022, where they began working together on this problem.
 The second author was supported by the Israel Science Foundation (grant No. 2301/20).
 The authors also thank Ariyan Javanpeykar, Jef Laga, and Ariel Weiss for comments on an earlier draft.
+Finally, we thank Tom Fisher for his suggestions and for letting us include his appendix.
+Competing interests: The authors declare none.